ahoneybun/ahoneybun.github.io/_posts/2023-03-31-hosting-on-NixOS.md

 ### Mastodon

+Setting up Mastodon on NixOS was just using this [wiki](https://nixos.wiki/wiki/Mastodon) page and then rebuild.
 One issue with my configuration is that I don't have SMTP working so confirmation emails are not sent out.
 To workaround this I can confirm the account using `tootctl` on the server itself like this:

 ```bash
 # Switch to root